Mycoplasma Pneumonia: Symptoms, Causes, & Treatments

 A chest X-ray is often used to confirm the diagnosis and assess the extent of the infection.
 Unlike typical bacterial pneumonia, Mycoplasma pneumonia may not show a localized area of infection but rather a more diffuse pattern.

-Treatment for Mycoplasma Pneumonia
+What are the Treatment options for Mycoplasma Pneumonia?

 Antibiotics